erickveil/mapipcd/README.md

 TODO:

-- What if bad key is requested for get at daemon?
 - Make sure daemon clears out if null value sent.
 - Make sure client sends null value if empty string passed.